-Quick Answer: Marine AC systems are self-contained units drawing seawater for condenser cooling.
-Maintain raw water strainers, clean filters monthly, and winterize properly to prevent freeze damage.
-Common cooling problems usually trace to restricted water flow or dirty air filters.
+Quick Answer: Marine AC systems are self-contained units that pull seawater through the condenser to cool things down.
+You’ll want to stay on top of your raw water strainers, clean those filters monthly, and winterize properly so you don’t end up with freeze damage.
+Nine times out of ten, when cooling drops off, it’s restricted water flow or a dirty air filter.

 Understanding Marine Air Conditioning